 Avoid turning sharply as this generates large amounts of torque and hence wear, transmitted to the pylon, hang point and keel.
 Always try to keep the wing aligned with the trike when turning by bracing the control bar.
-Turning circle is very small, but beware - wing tips stick out and can move around their arc very fast!
+Turning circle is very small, but beware - wing tips and tip fins stick out and can move around their arc very fast!